 Riverside works and Worcestershire farm roofs

-Worcester sits where light industry along the Severn meets open farmland, and both sides of that picture carry asbestos cement roofing.
-The distribution units and works on the city’s trading estates, the riverside commercial buildings, and the barns, grain stores and livestock units across the surrounding countryside were largely roofed in corrugated asbestos cement between the 1960s and 1980s.
+Worcester sits where light industry along the Severn meets open farmland.
+Both sides of that picture carry asbestos cement roofing.
+The distribution units and works on the city’s trading estates, the commercial buildings along the river, and the barns, grain stores and livestock units across the surrounding countryside.
+All were largely roofed in corrugated asbestos cement between the 1960s and 1980s.
 It was the cheap, standard sheet of its day.
-Decades on, many of those roofs are porous and moss-covered, leaking at the fixings and laps while the sheets themselves remain broadly sound.
-Telling the sound roofs from the failed ones is the whole point of a survey, and it decides whether coating is even on the table or whether the roof has already gone too far.
+Decades on, many of those roofs are porous and moss-covered, leaking at the fixings and laps.
+The sheets themselves often remain broadly sound.
+Telling the sound roofs from the failed ones is the whole point of a survey.
+It decides whether coating is even on the table or if the roof has already gone too far.

 What the regulations ask of you

 Regulation 4 of the Control of Asbestos Regulations 2012 places a duty to manage asbestos on whoever is responsible for maintaining non-domestic premises.
 You must identify asbestos-containing materials, assess their condition, record the findings and manage the risk over time.
 The law does not demand automatic removal.
 Asbestos cement in sound condition is permitted to stay in place as long as it is recorded, monitored and, where appropriate, sealed.
-Encapsulation fits squarely inside that duty as a planned, documented control measure rather than a way of dodging the rules, and it leaves you with a clear record to show at each review of your management plan.
+Encapsulation fits squarely inside that duty.
+It’s a planned, documented control measure, not a way of dodging the rules.
+It leaves you with a clear record to show at each review of your management plan.

 Encapsulation against a full strip and replace

-Encapsulation is a proper engineered process, not paint over a problem.
-The roof is surveyed sheet by sheet, then cleaned under controlled conditions so moss and debris are removed without disturbing fibres.
-Worn fixings are replaced, minor repairs are carried out, brittle rooflights are addressed, and a coating system formulated for asbestos cement is applied.
+Encapsulation is a proper engineered process, not just paint over a problem.
+We survey the roof sheet by sheet.
+Then we clean it under controlled conditions, removing moss and debris without disturbing fibres.
+Worn fixings are replaced, minor repairs are carried out, brittle rooflights are addressed, and we apply a coating system formulated for asbestos cement.
 Once cured, it binds the surface, locks fibres in, restores water-shedding and adds years of service life.
-Against stripping the roof, bagging the sheets as hazardous waste and funding a full replacement, the saving is usually considerable, and the building stays in use throughout.
+Against stripping the roof, bagging the sheets as hazardous waste and funding a full replacement, the saving is usually considerable.
+The building stays in use throughout.
 For a farm or commercial unit that cannot afford downtime, that continuity is a real part of the value, not an afterthought.

 When we will tell you to remove instead